THE FAMILY BEHIND THE WAY OUT

 Although the ambassadors' activities may be diversified to promote The Way Out, this year's ambassador activities focused on recruiting participants for the Gala.

-We are pleased to highlight their implication!
+We are more than happy to highlight their implication!

 SUPPORT TO THE BOARD OF DIRECTORS